getsops/sops/README.rst

 data.

 Multiple master keys allow for sharing encrypted files without sharing master keys, and provide a disaster recovery solution.
-The recommended way to use sops is to have two KMS master keys in different regions and one PGP public key with the private key stored offline.
+The recommended way to use SOPS is to have two KMS master keys in different regions and one PGP public key with the private key stored offline.
 If, by any chance, both KMS master keys are lost, you can always recover the encrypted data using the PGP private key.